learnlatex/learnlatex.github.io/en/lesson-06.md

 toc-description: "Using packages and definitions."
 ---

-# Extending LaTeX using packages and definitions
+# Extending LaTeX

+<span
+  class="summary">This lesson shows how you can extend LaTeX to your needs and change its layout further by using packages and definitions.
+It also shows how you can define your own commands.</span>

 After having declared a class, in the preamble you can modify functionality in LaTeX by adding one or more *packages*.
 These can